-Come see us at the Mother Earth News Fair near Milwaukee on July 9, 10.
+Come see us at the Mother Earth News Fair in Seven Springs, Pennsylvania Sept 23-25

 When I decided I wanted to garden, I knew I wanted raised beds.
 I wanted the deep black soil and I wanted it high enough I didn't have to bend over to plant and to weed.
 When I started shopping, I could only cringe at how much they cost.
 I'm a handy guy with power tools, so I looked at making my own out of wood.
 I didn't want to grow food in chemically-treated wood, so I priced cedar.
 I found that each of the wood-framed beds would cost hundreds of dollars to make.